eCook Meal

 Once the quinoa is cooked, add in the diced Cucumber and some lemon zest to taste.

-PAN FRY THE HAKE
+PAN FRY THE Hake

 Wipe down the pan if necessary and return to a medium heat with another drizzle of oil.
-Pat the hake dry with some paper towel.
+Pat the Hake dry with some paper towel.
 Coat in the remaining Cajun Rub and seasoning.
 When the pan is hot, fry the hake skin-side down for 3-4 minutes until the skin is crispy and golden.
 Flip and fry for another 3-4 minutes until cooked through.
 Remove from the pan on completion.

 DINNER TIME!